jayantrana6910/Artoo/Readme.txt

 ﻿Steps to follow to run the program

-1. Download zip file and unzip it.
+1. Download zip file and unzip it or clone the Artoo directory.
 2. Open Terminal and get inside Artoo-master.
 3. Then run:
 	npm install